JonathanMoreno14/RubyonRails-CommandLine-Syntax/README.md

 ```
 ###Manually adding action/controllers to the rails app
 In your file directory you first go to your routes file
-For example we added contact

 config/routes.rb

+For example we will add contact to the routes file

 ```ruby
 Rails.application.routes.draw do
   get 'ControllerName/actionname1'